kenyangzq/L-BFGS-Full-s2/README.md

 The exact command to run the program is the same as any binary executable file:
     `./L-BFGS`
 By default, the output file generated will be named as output.txt.
 This implementation also allows to generate output files containing the coordinates.
 The number of files generated will be exactly the partitionnum.
-To obtain the outputs, create a folder name output under the L-BFGS-Cutoff-s2 directory.
+To obtain the outputs, create a folder name output under the L-BFGS-full directory.

 Note: the outputs will be overwritten after each execution.